First Capital (NASDAQ:FCAP) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of First Capital (NASDAQ:FCAP – Get Rating) in a research report report published on Friday morning.
-The firm issued a hold rating on the savings and loans company’s stock.
+Analysts at StockNews.com assumed coverage on shares of First Capital (NASDAQ:FCAP – Get Rating) in a report issued on Saturday.
+The firm set a “hold” rating on the savings and loans company’s stock.

-First Capital (NASDAQ:FCAP – Get Rating) last released its earnings results on Thursday, January 26th.
+First Capital (NASDAQ:FCAP – Get Rating) last announced its quarterly earnings data on Thursday, January 26th.
 The savings and loans company reported $1.05 EPS for the quarter.
-The firm had revenue of $11.05 million during the quarter.
-First Capital had a return on equity of 13.73% and a net margin of 28.43%.
+First Capital had a net margin of 28.43% and a return on equity of 13.73%.
+The business had revenue of $11.05 million during the quarter.

 About First Capital